futurestudio/hapi-geo-locate/README.md

 - **enabled**: `(boolean)` — tells the plugin to enable (`true`) or disable (`false`) geo location for the request by IP

-The plugin configuration can be customized using the `hapiGeoLocation` (plugin name in camelCase) key:
+The plugin configuration can be customized for single routes using the `hapi-geo-locate` key:

 ```js
 server.register({